 As with any gardening endeavor, mass planting requires planning.
 First, you’ll need to figure out the size of your planting area in square feet (or square meters) by multiplying the length by its width.
 Then, depending on how much spacing is necessary for your desired plantings, you should be able to estimate the number of plants you’ll need for the project.
 Prior to planting anything, it’s usually helpful to amend the soil.

 You’ll also want to place each plant in their spaces beforehand to get a general idea of how it will look.
-Once you find a pattern or look that suits your tastes and desired effect, stick them in the ground and water well.
+Once you find a pattern or look that suits your tastes and desired effect, stick them in the ground and water them well.
 Don’t forget to allow adequate spacing between plants to avoid issues with overcrowding later.

 To keep weeds down until the area fills completely, lay down moistened newspaper around plants and within empty areas and then top with mulch.
 You can also choose to add fast-growing filler plants.